psmb/Psmb.Term/README.md

-This package will help you to automatically link all occurrences of your term words within given text.
+This package will help you to automatically link all occurrences of your terms within given text.
 Great for SEO and stuff.

 ## Usage